Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Massive gauge boson

 Since these $x_1$ and $x_2$ are separated microscopically, a distant observer regards it as a local phenomenon at $X=(x_1+x_2)/2$.
 For such an observer, it is useful to rewrite $d^4x_1d^4x_2$ in Eq.(\ref{eq:35}) as $d^4Xd^4Y$.
 The relative motion along $Y=x_2-x_1$ is indirectly observed in the coefficient of $B^{\mu}(X)B_{\nu}(X)$

 (2) Because the gauge field is a transverse one, the excitation of fermions induced by this $B_{\mu}(x)$ is a transverse one as well.
-The correlation of currents in Eq.(\ref{eq:31.8}) is strongly influenced by the property of quasi bosons.
-Bose statistics requires coherent motion so that quasi bosons at different points move parallel to each other, and only autocorrelation of the same direction does not vanish as follows
+The correlation of currents in Eq.(\ref{eq:31.8}) implies a correlation of the center-of-mass motions of different massless fermion-antifermion pairs.
+Because they are strongly influenced by Bose statistics, quasi bosons move parallel to each other coherently in the response to $B_{\mu}$, and correlation of different currents is nonzero only in the same direction as follows